ibm-cloud-docs/mas-ms/support.md

 Note: The above API calls are only available in the non-production environments.
 The only call which is available for Prod environment is Upload logs from Maximo Manage pods to S3 Cloud Object Storage.

-### Exporting and Importing File-based data in Maximo Manage
+### Exporting and Importing File-based Data in Maximo Manage
 {: #file-based-data}

-See link below for further information on Exporting and Importing File-based data in Maximo Manage:
+See link below for further information on Exporting and Importing File-based Data in Maximo Manage:

 https://www.ibm.com/docs/en/mas-cd/maximo-manage/continuous-delivery?topic=applications-exporting-importing-file-based-data